facelessg00n/cctvTools/passwordRecovery/passwordDump.md

 https://apkpure.com/spd/com.uuch.android_zxinglibrary

-# 3. Flash Based Recovery - Tools required.
+# 3. Flash Based Recovery - Hardware required.

 The operating system on a large number of CCTV systems is stored on a SOIC-8 form factor flash IC.
 This IC can commonly be read whilst in situ on the board.
 Common brands seen are often MXIC or Winbond based chips.